Get 80% off your plan for your first 6 months.*

 Key takeaways

-• Evaluate payment gateway costs by considering all six fee types including transaction fees (typically 1.2% to 2.9% plus fixed amounts), fraud protection fees, token storage fees, monthly account fees, setup fees, and authentication fees to make an informed financial decision.
+• Evaluate payment gateway costs by considering all six fee types: transaction fees (typically 1.2% to 2.9% plus fixed amounts), fraud protection fees, token storage fees, monthly account fees, setup fees, and authentication fees.

 • Choose the appropriate gateway type based on your technical capabilities and business needs: hosted gateways for simple setup, self-hosted for seamless customer experience, or API-hosted for complete customisation control.